 Electing a Registered Agent by Mail

-To form your LLC by mail, download the Certificate of Formation ($90 filing fee required), fill out the required fields, and submit a physical copy to the Delaware Secretary of State.
-You’ll be asked to provide your registered Agent’s information in the second section of page 3:
+To form your LLC by mail, download the Certificate of Formation ($90 filing fee required), fill out the required fields, and submit a physical copy to the Delaware Department of State.
+You’ll be asked to provide your registered agent’s information in the second section of page 3:

 Delaware Division of Corporations

 *Note: Forms submitted by mail must include a cover sheet.